Fire-rated cabinets for lithium-ion batteries explained - what you really need to know.

 Detection & Monitoring.

-Pre-fire conditions in lithium-ion batteries can be detected by monitoring several phenomena such as gas & vapor emissions and abnormal temperatures.
+Pre-fire conditions in lithium-ion batteries can be detected by monitoring several phenomena, such as gas & vapour emissions and abnormal temperatures.

 Monitoring technology helps you quickly and effectively identify any issues.
 This means earlier action can be taken to mitigate any risk.

 Evidence has shown that the key to successfully managing a lithium-ion battery fire is first suppressing or extinguishing the fire and then cooling the adjacent cells that make up the battery pack or module.

 Tests by the American property insurer FM-Global and the German Insurance Association (GDV) have shown that a targeted sprinkler system can prevent the spread of lithium battery fires in high racks.
 However, the findings from the tests are only valid for small lithium batteries packed in cardboard boxes.
 The sprinkling of large battery units is advisable, as although the fire is not usually extinguished at the individual battery, the spread to neighbouring batteries can be slowed if not prevented.

 The recommended maximum storage is 50 kWh per unit (e.g. one Euro pallet).
 This is equivalent to Hazard Level II.
 The sprinkler system must be designed by VdS CEA 4001.